ben-allen/proposal-intl-era-monthcode/README.md

 * [15.6.1.21 CalendarDateMergeFields ( calendar, fields, additionalFields )]()
   * Need to define which calendar will merge "era" and "eraYear" and how it merge "era" and "eraYear" .

-We may choose to specify certain calendar arithmetic for some calendars if they are very simple to conver from/to "iso8601" calendar- For example, for "gregory", "roc", "buddhist", "japanese" calendar, but leave the arithmetic in vague language for others.
+We may choose to specify certain calendar arithmetic for some calendars if they are very simple to convert from/to "iso8601" calendar.
+Examples include the "gregory", "roc", "buddhist", and "japanese" calendars, but leave the arithmetic in vague language for others.

 We are NOT aiming to specify the calendar arithmetic for the following part of Temporal proposal:
 * 15.6.1.8 CalendarDateYear ( calendar, date )